ysmood/umi/readme.md

 - [x] The algorithm used to replace cache is a variation of LRU.

 - [x] With a rate to throw away promotions.

-- [ ] When memory is draining.
-The cache will be queued into a disk based LRU.
-Works like swap, but in a much more efficient way

 # Quick Start